AdamWills/adamwills-hugo/site/content/resume.md

 #### 2014 - Current

-* Developing customized websites and applications to help clients achieve their business goals,while emphasizing performance, accessibility and optimization.
+* Building customized solutions for clients ranging from marketing websites to marketing plans to custom built applications
-* Working with other developers and designers using an Agile framework in order to ship fast and frequently.
+* Working with other developers and designers using an Agile framework in order to ship fast and frequently
-* Initiated company-wide initiatives on code-reviews, git processes, and automated deployments.
+* Initiated company-wide initiatives on code-reviews, git processes, and automated deployments
 * Contribute to company blog ([example](http://humancode.ca/blog/an-introduction-to-web-accessibility/))

 {{% featured title="Beatties" %}}